-Six (6) hours of a specialist field project (LIS794) or thesis (LIS 798)
+Six (6) hours of a specialist field project (LIS 794) or thesis (LIS 798)

-- Oral defense of the proposal; completed specialist field project or thesis to a committee; and comprehensive exam - 3.
-Students must meet the residency requirements specified in this Bulletin.
+- Oral defense of the proposal; and of the completed specialist field project or thesis to a committee; and comprehensive exam - 3.
+Students must meet the residency requirements specified in this Bulletin. - 4.
+A 3.0 GPA to graduate.